Triston Rowe

-Triston Tye Rowe (born 2 October 2006) is an English professional footballer who plays as a defender for FC Annecy on loan from Premier League club Aston Villa.
+Triston Tye Rowe (born 2 October 2006) is an English professional footballer who plays as a defender for Belgian Pro League club Royal Charleroi, on loan from Premier League club Aston Villa.

 Club career

 Rowe joined Aston Villa at the age of 14 years-old, having previously played in the youth academy of West Bromwich Albion.
 Whilst still an U16 footballer he made his debut with the Aston Villa under-21 team.

 Capable of playing right-back or in central defence, Rowe was a member of the Aston Villa youth team which won the Under-18 Premier League South title, FA Youth Cup and the Under-18 Premier League final in the 2024-25 season.

 Rowe joined FC Annecy on loan for the 2025-26 season.
 He scored his first professional goal for Annecy against Clermont Foot in Ligue 2 in a 1-0 win on 17 October 2025.

+On 1 September 2026, Rowe joined Belgian Pro League club Royal Charleroi on a season-long loan.

 International career

 Rowe was a member of England's squad at the 2025 UEFA European Under-19 Championship.
 He made his only appearance of the tournament starting in their opening game against Norway.

-On 14 November 2025, Rowe made his England U20 during a 1-1 draw with Japan at the Eco-Power Stadium.
+On 14 November 2025, Rowe made his England U20 debut during a 1-1 draw with Japan at the Eco-Power Stadium.